girder/girder/docs/plugin-development.rst

 You can use all of the testing utilities provided by the ``base.TestCase`` class from core.
-You will also get coverage results for your plugin aggregated with the main Girder coverage results if coverage is enabled.
+You will also get coverage results for your plugin aggregated with the main Girder coverage results.

-.. note:: When enabling coverage in a plugin, only files residing under the plugin's
+.. note:: Only files residing under the plugin's``server`` directory will be included in coverage.
-          ``server`` directory will be included.
-See :ref:`python-coverage-paths` to change the paths used to generate python coverage reports.
+          See :ref:`python-coverage-paths` to change the paths used to generate Python coverage reports.

 Testing Client-Side Code
 ************************